github/gh-ost/doc/throttle.md

 An example query could be: `--throttle-query="select hour(now()) between 8 and 17"` which implies throttling auto-starts `8:00am` and migration auto-resumes at `18:00pm`.

+#### HTTP Throttle

+The `--throttle-HTTP` flag allows for throttling via HTTP.
+Every 100ms `gh-ost` issues a `HEAD` request to the provided URL.
+If the response status code is not `200` throttling will kick in until a `200` response status code is returned.

+If no URL is provided or the URL provided doesn't contain the scheme then the HTTP check will be disabled.
+For example `--throttle-HTTP="http://1.2.3.4:6789/throttle"` will enable the HTTP check/throttling, but `--throttle-HTTP=1.2.3.4:6789/throttle` will not.

+The URL can be queried and updated dynamically via [interactive interface](interactive-commands.md).

 #### Manual control

 In addition to the above, you are able to take control and throttle the operation any time you like.